1, 2, 3, 4 (Sumpin' New)

 "1, 2, 3, 4 (Sumpin' New)" is a song by American rapper Coolio.
-It was the third single released from his second studio album, Gangsta's Paradise (1995), in February 1996.
+It was the third single released from his second studio album, Gangsta's Paradise (1995), in February 1996 by Tommy Boy Entertainment.
 Initially entitled "Sumpin' New", the song uses a sample from "Thighs High (Grip Your Hips and Move)", recorded in 1981 by American jazz trumpeter Tom Browne, and also includes a vocal sample from "Wikka Wrap" by the Evasions, from 1981.
 The song achieved success in several countries, including the United States, France, Iceland, and New Zealand, where it was a top-10 hit.

 Critical reception

-Larry Flick from Billboard described the song as "a jumpy, funk-lined jeep anthem that allows Coolio plenty of room to work up a fun, lyrical sweat."
-He added, "The sample-happy groove provides a wigglin' good time, riding primarily on a prominent snippet of the early '80s 12-incher "Wikka Wrap" by the Evasions.
+Larry Flick from Billboard magazine described the song as "a jumpy, funk-lined jeep anthem that allows Coolio plenty of room to work up a fun, lyrical sweat."
+He added, "The sample-happy groove provides a wigglin' good time, riding primarily on a prominent snippet of the early '80s 12-incher 'Wikka Wrap' by the Evasions.
 Lighter in content than Coolio's recent releases, this is a hit-bound jam that will leave you gleefully twitching and grinning from ear to ear."
-Gil L. Robertson IV from Cash Box picked "1, 2, 3, 4 (Sumpin' New)" as a "standout track" of the Gangsta's Paradise album.
+Gil L. Robertson IV from Cash Box named "1, 2, 3, 4 (Sumpin' New)" a standout track of the Gangsta's Paradise album.

-Ralph Tee from Music Weeks RM Dance Update rated the song four out of five.
+Ralph Tee from Music Weeks RM Dance Update gave the song a score of four out of five.
 He remarked, "Unlike so many hip hop singles which lean towards often depressing issues, this is a spirited happy record about having a great party.
 It kicks off with a sample from The Evasions' 1981 novelty hit 'Wikka Wrap', the Alan Whicker impersonation leading towards an upbeat disco rap which utilises the much-used Chic bassline from 'Good Times' and some sampled Tom Browne horns.
 A strong third single from the hottest rapper in the biz right now."
-Another editor, James Hamilton described it as an "ultra infectious jiggly rap smacker".
+Another RM editor, James Hamilton described it as an "ultra infectious jiggly rap smacker".